d3/d3-interpolate/README.md

 4. If *b* is an object and not coercible to a number, [object](#object) is used.
 5. Otherwise, [number](#number) is used.

 Based on the chosen interpolator, *a* is coerced to a suitable corresponding type.
-The behavior of this method may be augmented to support additional types by pushing custom interpolator factories onto the [interpolators](#interpolators) array.
+The behavior of this method may be augmented to support additional types by pushing custom interpolator factories onto the [values](#values) array.

 <a name="number" href="#number">#</a> <b>number</b>(<i>a</i>, <i>b</i>)